Q: Which insurances do you currently accept ?

 Q: How do your fees work ?

-A: Every effort has been made to provide comprehensive obstetrical and gynecological services at rates which are at or below the present prevailing rates for our community.
+A: Every effort has been made to provide comprehensive obstetrical and gynecological services at rates which are at the present prevailing rates for our community.
 Payment for medical services are generally requested at the time the services are rendered.
 (For your convenience, our office accepts cash, VISA, MasterCard, AMEX, and Discover) If this policy places an undue hardship on you, please discuss your circumstance with the office manager prior to your consultation with the doctor.
-Unless otherwise specified, any lab work will be billed to you directly from the outside laboratory.
+Any lab work will be billed to you directly from the Labcorp or Quest.

 Q: What is your cancellations policy?